SuperShinyEyes/supershinyeyes.github.io/index.md

 ## Storytelling
 Storytelling may sound outside your domain—but it is essential in every aspect of our work and lives.
 Engineers, designers, salespeople, lawyers, managers, recruiters, interviewees, parents, and kids all use it.
 It's especially critical in leadership, product management, R&D, and sales.

 The good news?
-Everyone knows what good a story _feels_ like.
+Everyone knows what a good story _feels_ like.
 That means anyone can learn to tell one.

 ### Why storytelling matters
 We don't exist alone.
-Professionally, we have teams, partners, and customers.
-Personally, we share our lives with friends and families.
+In our professional lives, we have teams, partners, and customers.
+In our personal lives, we share our lives with friends and family.
 To get what we want—approval for an idea, a promotion, a sale, an investment, even a relationship—we need to persuade.
 That means competing for attention, time, and resources, often against other people's priorities.

 So how do you convince someone to choose you or your idea?
 You tell a compelling story that combines the three core elements: logic, people, and emotion,